haetze/expanderDocker/README.md

 # expanderDocker
-Dockerfile, Makefile and a start-script for macOS for [https://fldit-www.cs.uni-dortmund.de/~peter/ExpNeu/Welcome.html](Expander 2).
+Dockerfile, Makefile and a start-script for macOS for (Expander 2)[https://fldit-www.cs.uni-dortmund.de/~peter/ExpNeu/Welcome.html].

 ## Building Dockerimage from scratch